Jenelle Evans Reportedly Granted Restraining Order Against Ex, Former ‘Teen Mom’ Star Said To Be ‘In Hiding’

 The Ashley’s Reality Roundup reports that the former Teen Mom 2 star was granted the order and that her husband was served with the temporary order.
 A source told the site that the mom-of-three is currently in hiding and she does not intend on returning to her home in North Carolina.

 “She has left the state and does not plan to come back to North Carolina for her stuff or anything.
-The kids are with her,” the source told the site.
+The kids are with her,” the source alleged.

-The source detailed why Jenelle was reportedly granted the restraining order and claimed that since David has been served, Jenelle can move ahead with divorce proceedings.
+The source detailed why Jenelle was reportedly granted the restraining order and claimed that since David has been served, she can move ahead with divorce proceedings.

-However, filing for divorce isn’t going to happen immediately.
+However, neither Jenelle nor David would be able to file for divorce immediately.
 In the state of North Carolina, a couple must be separated for a year in order to divorce.
-The report from The Ashley’s Reality Roundup reports David stated Jenelle has not filed for a legal separation.
-The source explained to the site Jenelle’s divorce plans.
+The report from The Ashley’s Reality Roundup cites David, who stated Jenelle has not filed for a legal separation.
+However, it also noted Jenelle’s purported plans to circumvent her home state’s laws.

 “She is going to file in [another state] so that she can bypass that,” the source claimed.